 Call for Mentors, Mentees, and Teaching Partners

 We are seeking faculty and instructional academic staff, and Teaching Assistants from all our colleges and schools and UWM campuses to participate as mentors and mentees or Teaching Partners.
 All faculty, Teaching Assistants, and instructional academic staff are strongly encouraged to participate.
-This fall we are matching partners and mentors/mentees in small groups of three to five.
+We are matching partners and mentors/mentees in small groups of three to five.
 This will better enable us to match your course format interests and build partnership options.

 - The UWM Mentoring and Teaching Partnership program is an opportunity to connect and exchange with other members of the UWM community around teaching and learning at any point in your career.
 By sharing our teaching experience, knowledge of students, and successful teaching practices, we can support each other’s growth and increase student success.
 Participating in a Teaching Mentor or Partner Group provides an opportunity to:rejuvenate your teaching